Rusty Brooks: Promoting and training

 Koski trained students in his Rusty Brooks Pro-Wrestling Academy, which operated in his backyard in the late 1980s and in a warehouse in the 1990s.
 He later operated the School of Hard Knocks wrestling school with Boris Malenko in Florida.
 Students trained in the school include Konnor, Luna Vachon, MVP, Gangrel, Angel Rose, and Norman Smiley.

+In addition, he was also a trainer from 2017-2019 at G.W.A.
+(Gangrel's Wrestling Asylum) in Dania Beach, FL.
+The wrestling school was run by former WWE wrestler Gangrel.

 He also worked as the Commissioner of L.I.V.E.
 Pro Wrestling.
 He was also the former Director of Authority for Independent Championship Wrestling and has also managed a few of his students in the now defunct Division 1 Pro Wrestling (D1PW).

 Personal life

 Koski was born in Denton, Texas, but later moved to Florida.
 He attended Miramar High School, and he was a football player for North Texas State.
 He is the father of Jeff "J-Dawg" Brooks, who wrestles on the independent circuit in Florida.

 Death

 Brooks died on February 11, 2021, aged 63, four days after his birthday.
 He underwent amputation on several toes in January, a few weeks prior to his death.